marcduiker/marcduiker.github.io/_posts/2019-01-07-durable-functions-api-durableorchestrationclient-1.md

 ## DurableOrchestrationClient(Base) class (Part 1)

-This is the first part of a series of blogs/vlogs where I'll talk about the Durable Functions API.
+This is the first part of a series of blogs/vlogs to discover the Durable Functions API.

-In the video linked below I'm covering methods from the  `DurableOrchestrationClient`(`Base`) class on how to start a new orchestration and how to retrieve the status and the result of the orchestration:
+In the video linked below I'm looking into methods from the  `DurableOrchestrationClient`(`Base`) class on how to start a new orchestration instance and how to retrieve the status and the result of the instance:

 - `StartNewAsync(string orchestratorFunctionName, object input)`
 - `StartNewAsync(string orchestratorFunctionName, string instanceId, object input)`